When Do You Get Ball In Hand In Pool?

 Similar to APA, when you have a table scratch or a regular scratch you receive ball in hand.

 When shooting on the 8 ball in BCA if you scratch, you don’t lose.
-You receive ball in hand.
-In bar rules and APA rules a scratch on the 8 ball results in an automatic loss.
+The other player receives ball in hand.
+However, in bar and APA rules, a scratch on the 8 ball results in an automatic loss.

 Ball In Hand In Bar Rules